-Child Care Center and School Age Program Regulations 1.11.E. - Staff Orientation.
+Child Care Center and School Age Program Regulations 1.11.E.
+2 Staff Orientation.

-Family Child Care Regulations 2.3.5.D - Staff Qualifications and Ongoing Professional Development, Staff Orientation ii.
+Staff Qualifications and Ongoing Professional Development, Staff Orientation ii.
 Describe any variations in training requirements for the standard(s).
 Do training requirements vary by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), or the age of the children in care?

-Group Family Child Care Regulations 7.3.5.D - Staff Qualifications and Ongoing Professional Development, Staff Orientation iii.
-To demonstrate compliance, certify by checking below how the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire.
+Group Family Child Care Regulations 7.3.5.D 2 Staff Qualifications and Ongoing Professional Development, Staff Orientation

-Orientation within three (3) months of hire

-iv.
-Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised?
+- iii.
+To demonstrate compliance, certify by checking below when the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire. - [x] Pre-Service - [x] Orientation within three (3) months of hire - iv.
+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised? - [] Yes v.

-T Yes

-☑ No

-v.
 How do providers receive updated information and/or training regarding the standard(s)?
 This description should include methods to ensure that providers are able to maintain and update the health and safety practices as described in the standards above.